-When revolution broke out in 1789, Princesse de Lamballe was unwavering in her support for the queen.
+When revolution broke out in 1789, the Princesse de Lamballe was unwavering in her support for the queen.
 She hosted members of the National Convention in her salon.
 In 1791, she went to Great Britain to petition powerful friends to aid the royal family's escape from France.
-By summer 1792, Princesse de Lamballe was imprisoned.
+By the summer of 1792, the Princesse de Lamballe was imprisoned.
 She was brought before a revolutionary tribunal on September 3, 1792.
-When demanded to swear a loyalty oath to the revolution, she flatly refused, and the assembly washed their hands of her by throwing her into the street, where a mob had assembled.
+When pressed to swear a loyalty oath to the revolution, she flatly refused, and the assembly washed their hands of her by throwing her into the street, where a mob had assembled.

-There are many accounts of the Princesse's death; historians don't agree on a single version.
-Some stories claim she was beaten to death.
-Others claim she was gang raped and beheaded, her limbs ripped from her body by a frenzied mob.
+There are many accounts of the Princesse's demise; historians don't agree on a single version.
+Some stories claim she was beaten.
+Others claim she was gang-raped and beheaded, her limbs ripped from her body by a frenzied mob.
 Still others insist her breasts were cut away from her chest.
-What is certain is she was violently killed, her corpse humiliated.
+What is certain is that she met a violent end and her corpse was humiliated.
 The frenzied revolutionaries then attached her head to a pike and carried it to the queen's prison cell, where they tried to force the queen to kiss the severed head of her dear friend.

 Not everyone embraced the revolution's growing radicalism in the early 1790s.
-Indeed, an entire region in northwestern France revolted and refused to submit to the revolution's ideals and new policies of de-Christianization, mass conscription, and the upending of the social order.
-That region, the Vendée faced serious reprisal.
+Indeed, an entire region in northwestern France refused to submit to the revolution's ideals and new policies of de-Christianization, mass conscription, and the upending of the social order.
+That region, the Vendée, faced serious reprisal.

 Maximilien Robespierre was a Jacobin (a radical who believed that violence was necessary to establish order) and passionately believed in the Terror.
-Though the guillotine had been in use since 1791 - it was adopted by moderate, Enlightenment-minded revolutionary reformers, who thought it would give condemned criminals a kind, swift death - Robespierre and the Jacobins used it with gusto.
+Though the guillotine was adopted by moderate, Enlightenment-minded revolutionary reformers, who thought it would give condemned criminals a kind, swift end, Robespierre and the Jacobins used it with gusto.
 For its part, the public loved it, and guillotining enemies of the revolution became a public spectacle.

-The Reign of Terror claimed a score of victims.
+The Reign of Terror claimed scores of victims.
 Among them: feminist revolutionary Olympe de Gouges; King Louis XVI; Queen Marie Antoinette, who by all accounts met her fate with dignity; and, ultimately, Robespierre himself in 1794.

 Most people associate the French Revolution with Madame Guillotine in Paris, but other parts of the country were prolific in their political mass murders.
-Over the course of around four months - November 1793 to February 1794 - the city of Nantes had a own reign of terror in which thousands of men, women, and children were murdered by drowning.
+Over the course of around four months - November 1793 to February 1794 - the city of Nantes experienced its own reign of terror in which thousands of men, women, and children were drowned.
 Jean-Baptiste Cartier, representative of the National Convention, was sent to Nantes to identify counter-revolutionaries and took up his task with passion, setting up a tribunal.

-Cartier's method was straightforward: prisoners suspected of anti-revolutionary activity were bound and brought into the Loire River on a ship with a special trap-door.
+Cartier's method was straightforward: Prisoners suspected of anti-revolutionary activity were bound and brought into the Loire River on a ship with a special trap-door.
 They were then dropped into the river, meeting a slow, watery end.
-Given the mass drownings were carried out in winter, the freezing waters would have been especially lethal.
-Some reports indicate Cartier ordered "republican marriages" as well, wherein a male and female prisoner were stripped naked and tied together before being dumped into the river.
+Given that the mass drownings were carried out in winter, the freezing waters would have been especially lethal.
+Some reports indicate that Cartier ordered "republican marriages," as well, wherein a male and female prisoner were unclothed and tied together before being dumped into the river.

-Though anyone suspected of anti-revolutionary activity was at risk, Cartier especially targeted members of the clergy, since priests and nuns comprised the premiere level of society in the Old Order.
-On one night in November 1793, 90 priests were killed.
+Though anyone suspected of anti-revolutionary activity was at risk, Cartier especially targeted members of the clergy, since priests and nuns comprised the premier level of society in the Old Order.
+On one night in November 1793, 90 priests were slain.

 Estimates vary regarding the total number of victims who perished in the drownings at Nantes.
-Most historians agree that at least 1,800 people died, though it could have been upwards of 4,600.
+Most historians agree that at least 1,800 people perished, though it could have been upwards of 4,600.